-The Imagine UBC Orientation Leader position plays a crucial role in the delivery of UBC Orientations, through communicating with a cohort of new-to-UBC students in the month of August, and by providing direct peer support to this group on Imagine UBC (September 3rd, 2024).
+The Imagine UBC Orientation Leader position plays a crucial role in the delivery of UBC Orientations, through communicating with a cohort of new-to-UBC students in the month of August, and by providing direct peer support to this group on Imagine UBC (September 2nd, 2025) and throughout the first term as they transition into university life.

-We anticipate that this role will take place primarily in person in September 2024.
-During the summer of 2024, you may participate in this role virtually.
+This role will take place primarily in person in September 2025.
+During the summer of 2025, you may participate in this role virtually.
 The delivery of orientations programming and this role may change.
 If you have questions about what this might look like, please contact us.

-This volunteer posting is for SALA, 5 Orientation Leaders
+This volunteer posting is for 30 Orientation Leaders from the Faculty of Forestry.